antonagafonov/STMPL/README.md

-# STMPL.github.io
-STMPL paper page
+# STMPL

-Comming soon
+This is the repository that contains source code for the [STMPL website](https://agafonov.STMPL.io).